 Each student's mark is determined by the quality of the work produced by the student only.
 To demonstrate honesty, any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with the NESA subject specific documentation.
 Use or inclusion of material from other sources such as books, journals and electronic sources, including the internet, must be acknowledged.
-General teaching and learning do not require formal acknowledgement.
+General teaching and learning does not require formal acknowledgement (refer to the Assessment Support Package for Students - All My Own Work (AMOW) and Guide to bibliographies and referencing)